guyskk/validr/Isomorph-JSON-Schema-en.md

         "tags": ["&minlen=1&unique", "str&desc=\"product tag\""]
     }

-Note that tags is sequence, in order to avoid ambiguity(Described later) can only self-described.
+Note: tags is sequence, in order to avoid ambiguity(Described later) can only be self-described.

 ### Refer